 - Get some dried lavender

-- Cut material into circles of about 10 inches diameter.
+- Cut fabric into circles of about 10 inches diameter.

-- Add some lavender into the centre of the cut fabric;
+- Add some lavender into the center of the cut fabric;

 - Bring up the material to form a bag containing the lavender;